 The first time I watched the life cycle of a butterfly happen in front of my eyes, I cried.
 To tell you the truth, I’ve cried every time.
 I’ve been showing my kids for years every spring, and it’s still something that takes me back a bit.

 Watching the metamorphosis of a caterpillar turning into a butterfly is one of the most awe-inspiring things I’ve ever seen.
 I want to share this with kids and teach them the wonders of nature!
 There is not much else I have found that can help them understand than actually seeing it themselves.

 Click here to see more about teaching kids metamorphosis.
-Click here to see more about the benefits of connecting children with nature.

 Your butterfly theme can be amazing too.
 You can order caterpillars online to do this activity in the classroom, but you can also plant things that will draw them right into your yard where the kids play.

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
 I can help defray a small percentage of the cost of producing the blog to share information with you.

 Caterpillars love herbs.
 We plant fennel every spring to draw black swallowtail butterflies over to lay eggs.
 They lay many and we bring a few in the house in a clear box so we can learn.
 Every day we head out to the garden and pick fennel for them to eat fresh and they fatten up before our eyes.
 They make their chrysalis (which is an amazing process of its own!) and in a few days (about two weeks) they come out of it as a gorgeous butterfly.